ichamasdiya/ugen/readme.txt

 Blogger Demo : 1st-premium-themes.blogspot.com

 Monetize your blog / website links into URL loader without leaving the page.
+User must play video to generate the links.

 Compatible with any links shortener or direct links.
 Not compatible if you have colorbox & iframe tracker plugin your web.

+NOTE:
+- If you are using autoplay, that against youtube monetization policy (user must click video to play, not script play video)
+- If you have adsense in your website, or display adsense on right and left bar of plugin, that against youtube policy too.
+You have been warned!
+- You can use your own css.

 How to Install this plugin.
 Copy the code below between the <head></head> :